 If this happens, look for a screw on the motor unit to adjust the sensitivity of the opener.
 Especially in winter, when rollers might get stiff, the door opener might be refuse to open.
 Lubricating rollers can also help with this problem.

-Methods for adjusting sensitivity vary; consult the owner's manual for directions.
+Methods for adjusting sensitivity vary; so consult the owner's manual for directions.

 08 of 08